blackwiz4rd/weavez/_pages/description.md

 ---

 # Project description
 We are a team of 6 people from University of Padova.
-We are developing a project for the [**Contamination Lab 2020**](https://clabveneto.it/?lang=en) Competition.
+We have developed our project for the [**Contamination Lab 2020**](https://clabveneto.it/?lang=en) Competition.

 <br>